luraess/parallel-gpu-workshop-JuliaCon21/README.md

 1. Initialise MPI and set-up a Cartesian world
 2. Implement a boundary exchange routine
 3. Finalise MPI
-4. Create a "global" intial condition
+4. Create a "global" initial condition

 To (1.) initialise MPI and prepare the Cartesian world, we define:
 ```julia